 The liver is a very important organ.
 It is where cholesterol and triglycerides are processed, made or broken down.
 Bile, a breakdown product of cholesterol, is made in the liver, stored in the gall bladder and expelled into the gut when we eat a meal.
 Its role is to help breakdown fat from food into small drops that can then be easily digested.

-Sometimes the production of bile or its release into the gut can become blocked for example by the development of gall stones formed from crystallised cholesterol.
-Symptoms include pain especially in response to a fatty meal.
+Sometimes the production of bile or its release into the gut can become blocked, for example, if gall stones develop from crystallised cholesterol.
+Symptoms include pain, especially in response to a fatty meal.
 The medical name for this is cholestasis, where bile is unable to flow from the liver, and it can cause blood cholesterol levels to rise.

-This is kind of arthritis caused by too much uric acid in the blood.
+This is a kind of arthritis caused by too much uric acid in the blood.
 It affect the joints and can be very painful.
 It happens when there is so much uric acid that it forms crystals between the joints.
 It is these crystals that are responsible for the extreme tenderness, swelling and pain that people with gout usually experience.

-Gout is often associated with rich living and rich food such as offal, red meat, pate, fortified wines and spirits and too little few fruit and vegetables and wholegrains.
+Gout is often associated with rich living and rich food such as offal, red meat, pate, fortified wines and spirits and too little fruit, vegetables and wholegrains.
 It is also linked to an increase in the level of triglycerides in the blood.